 Public Preview for Microsoft Teams provides early access to unreleased features in Teams.
 Previews allow you to explore and test upcoming features.
 We also welcome feedback on any feature in public previews.
-Public preview is enabled each Teams user, so you don’t need to worry about affecting your entire organization.
+Public preview is enabled per Team user, so you don’t need to worry about affecting your entire organization.

 Set the Update policy

-Public preview is enabled for each user, and the option to turn on public preview is controlled in an admin policy.
+Public preview is enabled on a per-user basis, and the option to turn on public preview is controlled in an admin policy.
 Update policies are used to manage Teams and Office preview users who will see pre-release or preview features in the Teams app.
 You can use the Global (Org-wide default) policy and customize it, or create one or more custom policies for your users.
 The policy needs to be assigned to specific users because it doesn’t over-write the global policy.

 Sign in to the admin center.

-Name the update policy, add a description, and turn on Show preview features.
+Name the update policy, add a description, and select the setting for Show preview features.

-You can also set the policy using PowerShell using the
+You can also set the policy using the PowerShell

 Enable public preview

-To enable the public preview on a desktop or web client, you need to do the following tasks:
+To enable public preview on a desktop or web client, you need to complete the following tasks:

-- Select your profile to display the Teams menu.
+- Select the three dots to the left of your profile to display the Teams menu.